 Nicholas regularly represents clients in their dealings with the Ministry of Environment (MOE) and before the Environmental Appeal Board (EAB).
 In addition, Nicholas has acted for clients in numerous successful mediations and arbitrations.

 Nicholas is recognized by Chambers Canada as a leading lawyer in the area of environmental law.
-He has also been recognized in the 2016 edition of Benchmark Canada, The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys, as a local litigation star (British Columbia) in the areas of aboriginal law, general commercial litigation and environmental law.
-He is also ranked in the 2012 Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the area of aboriginal law.
+He has also been recognized in the 2017 edition of Benchmark Canada, The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys, as a local litigation star (British Columbia) in the areas of aboriginal law, general commercial litigation and environmental law.
+He is also ranked in the current edition of the Canadian Legal Lexpert Directory as a leading lawyer in the area of environmental law.

 Nicholas is a Vice-Chair of the Toxic Torts and Environmental Law Committee of the Torts Trial and Insurance Practice Section of the American Bar Association.
 Recently, he contributed to the firm's Mining in the Courts (Vol. VI) publication, released in March 2016.

 Throughout his career, Nicholas has represented clients in significant mining disputes and forest sector disputes.

 - acting for AMEC Americas Limited in relation to the Mount Polley Mine tailings facility breach;

 - representing Xstrata in a multi-party dispute respecting the ownership of a mining property in Argentina and the parties’ respective rights under a series of option agreements;